Use case · Coding agent

 - Suggests const, not let

-One vault, one folder per agent.
+One memory, one folder per agent.
 The same convention file is re-read by every coding agent you plug in.

 How Korely fits